NO WALK-IN APPOINTMENTS ARE AVAILABLE AT THIS TIME.

 The Marriage Bureau closes promptly at 3:30 p.m.
 The Court is closed on weekends, all government holidays and the day following Thanksgiving.
 Holiday hours may vary, so please refer to Greene County Probate Court home page for upcoming holiday hours.

 Effective January 1, 2020, the fee for a marriage license is $70.00.
-You may pay this fee in cash or by check drawn on a local bank made payable to Greene County Probate Court.
-We do not accept credit cards or debit cards.
+You may pay this fee in cash, by credit card, debit card or check drawn on a local bank made payable to Greene County Probate Court.

 Please note: Appointments cannot be made over the phone or in person.
 They can only be made online.
 In order to schedule online you must use the prompt below that says "Begin Marriage Application Process Online".
 After you have entered all of your information, it will give you the option to schedule your appointment.